Ran Salu

 Ran Salu (In Sinhala: The Yellow Robe) is a 1967 Sri Lankan drama film directed by Lester James Peries.
 The film follows the parallel paths of Sujatha (Punya Heendeniya) and Sarojini Perera (Anula Karunathilaka).

 P. K. D. Seneviratne wrote the screenplay dealing with Buddhism.
 It was the second most successful of Peries' first seven films behind Sandesaya.
 Despite the popularity, Philip Cooray found the film overly emotional and too plotted.
 It however won a Gandhi Award at Delhi in 1969 and was bought for Irish TV.

 Plot

 Cyril (Tony Ranasinghe) is dissatisfied with his introverted fiancée Sujatha (Punya Heendeniya).
-He starts a relationship with the more out-going Sarojini (Anula Karunatilleke) and gets her pregnant.
+He starts a relationship with the outgoing Sarojini (Anula Karunatilleke) and gets her pregnant.
 Sujatha meanwhile is fascinated by a wandering Buddhist nun.

 Due to the pregnancy, Cyril breaks off the engagement having no intention to marry Sarojini.
 Till the birth of the child he supports her and then leaves her for an older rich woman.
 Sarojini is distraught and contemplates suicide.
 Sujatha by this time is planning to become a nun.

 Sujatha takes in Sarojini.
 By the conclusion, they have switched roles with Sarojini becoming a nun and Sujatha becoming infatuated with a young man.